LucasRo7/Base-Project/README.md

 # Base-Project
-My base project I copy to start new projects.
+My base project, I use it as base to create most of my projects.